 The Clinical Neuropsychology Fellowship is housed within the Department of Psychiatry and Neurobehavioral Sciences in the School of Medicine and consists of two core training sites: 1.
 University of Virginia Neurocognitive Assessment Lab in the School of Medicine and 2.
 Western State Hospital.

-The first core site, the UVA Neurocognitive Assessment Lab, forms the base of the fellow’s postdoctoral experience.
+The first core site, the UVA Neurocognitive Assessment Lab (NCAL), forms the base of the fellow’s postdoctoral experience.
 Here, the fellow has an opportunity to learn a broad range of neuropsychological assessment procedures including flexible battery approaches as well as classic approaches such as the Halstead-Reitan Battery.
 Fellows are exposed to virtually every neuropathological condition including the full spectrum of closed and penetrating head injuries, cerebrovascular diseases and accidents, degenerative neurological conditions, infections (e. g., HIV), neoplastic disease, epilepsy, organ transplant, learning disorders, and substance abuse.
 Fellows will solidify their knowledge of test administration, while gaining experience in data interpretation and conceptualization, report writing, treatment planning, communication with referral sources, and feedback sessions with patients.
 Fellows also have the opportunity to participate in epilepsy surgery meetings, organ transplant selection meetings, and conduct collegiate athlete annual screenings.
 Exposure to the complexities of managed care contacts and billing is a large part of this educational experience.
 Fellows also have the opportunity to see 1-2 therapy patients at a time.
 This site offers an array of formal didactic and research collaboration opportunities, which are outlined below.

 The other core rotation is at the Western State Hospital Neuropsychology Laboratory, which is housed in the state psychiatric facility and affiliated with the University of Virginia Department of Psychiatry and Neurobehavioral Sciences.
 Fellows conduct inpatient neuropsychological assessments, utilizing a flexible battery approach for patients with a complex array of neuropsychiatric syndromes.
 Referrals to the WSH Neuropsychology Laboratory typically involve complicated diagnostic questions in the context of comorbid severe mental illness, substance abuse, and neurological conditions such as traumatic brain injury, dementia, cerebrovascular disorders, and developmental disorders, as well as neurobehavioral sequelae of neurological diseases.
 The fellow interacts with multidisciplinary treatment teams to provide information on cognitive strengths and weaknesses for diagnosis, treatment, and discharge planning.
 Fellows learn to integrate psychiatric history with neurocognitive and personality data into neuropsychological reports.
 There is exposure to a variety of populations, including patients with hearing and communication deficits, very low levels of education, and different ethnocultural backgrounds.
 Fellows also gain experience in forensic issues (e.g. symptom validity testing, cognitive issues in trial competence and sanity).
 Fellows also participate in cognitive remediation programs that address cognitive deficits in schizophrenia and other major mental illnesses.
 Didactic and collaborative research opportunities are available and encouraged.